25 Items That Are Cheaper At Whole Foods

-Earlier this year, the product review site Cheapism.com compiled a list of 25 items that are cheaper at Whole Foods than at Safeway.
+The product review site Cheapism.com has compiled a list of 25 items that are cheaper at Whole Foods than at Safeway.

 To make the list, Cheapism compared the prices of 200 items at a Whole Foods in Seattle to prices for similar items at a nearby Safeway.
 The biggest differences in price were noted in olive oil, balsamic vinegar and nuts.